-The loss per realisation share has been calculated on a weighted average basis and is arrived at by dividing the total loss attributed to realisation shares for the year of £1,375,238 (31 March 2022: loss of £1,564,693) by the weighted average number of realisation shares in issue.
-The weighted average number of realisation shares was 161,404,566 (31 March 2022: 229,091,226).
-The period used to calculate the weighted average was 1 December 2022 to 4 January 2023, the date of issue to redemption respectively.
+No realisation took place during the year ended 31 March 2024.
+The basic loss per realisation share for the year ended 31 March 2023 was calculated on a weighted average basis and is arrived at by dividing the total loss attributed to realisation shares for the year, a loss of £1,375,238, by the weighted average number of realisation shares in issue, 161,404,566 shares.
+The period used to calculate the weighted average for the year ended 31 March 2023 was 1 December 2022 to 4 January 2023, the date of issue to redemption respectively.